 - addiction, the body and consumption;

-- 2016 – 2019: Medical Humanities PhD, Centre for the History of Medicine, University of Warwick, ‘Advertising, Addictions and Health Advice: Understanding Sunbed Consumption in Contemporary Britain, 1978-2016’.
+- 2016 – 2019: Medical Humanities PhD, Centre for the History of Medicine, University of Warwick, ‘Advertising, Stereotypes and Health Advice: Understanding Sunbed Consumption in Contemporary Britain, 1978-2016’.
 Supervised by Professor Roberta Bivins.
 Supported by the Wellcome Trust.

 - 2015 – 2016: MA History of Medicine (Distinction), Centre for the History of Medicine, University of Warwick.